centiservice/mats3_site/_pages/about.md

 classes: wide
 ---

-Mats<sup>3</sup> is a client side Java library, currently implemented on top of JMS talking via ActiveMQ or Artemis as message broker.
-It attempts to make message-oriented programming mimic a synchronous, blocking and linear/sequential way of coding.
+Mats<sup>3</sup> is a client side Java library that makes asynchronous message-oriented interservice communications mimic a synchronous, blocking and linear/sequential way of coding.
+The Mats<sup>3</sup> API is currently implemented on top of JMS talking via ActiveMQ or Artemis as message broker.

 Read more [here](/docs/message-oriented-rpc/)